railiavaliullina/Transformer/README.md

     saved_files/plots/inference_levenshtein.PNG

-on the y-axis - the distance averaged over all previous steps, on the x-axis - the inferential number of sentences.
-(For ~1000 offers average = ~96)
+on the y-axis - the distance averaged over all previous steps, on the x-axis - the number of inferenced sentences.
+(For ~1000, average = ~96)

 ## Implementation details